Nathen920821/2024-Fall-Parkour-Game/README.md

 ## Procedure
 ### Motion Detection Part
 First, go to the motion detection file.
 You'll need four files: "motion_detection.cpp", "motion_detection.h", "my_filter.cpp", and "my_filter.h".
-The former two are for motion detection, and the latter two are for filtering data.
+The former two are for motion detection, and the latter two are for data filtering.
 ### Data Transfer Part

 ### Game Part